dylanleclair/databases/README.md

 From here, you can either do some shopping, update item information, place restock orders and more.

+# Our REST API

+Our Postman API is also included on our github - open the `RealbeastAPI.postman_collection.json` file in Postman, and you are set!

+The documentation for everything involved with that is accessible through Postman.

 # To do list (web interface)
 - creating base HTML documents for pages (with navbar) that we can extend to make more pages easier :heavy_check_mark: (See realbeast/templates/base.html)